 Larry Eshleman

-(keyboards, trumpet, backing vocals)
+(keyboards, trumpet, tambourine, backing vocals)

 Larry Hinson